Download a free trial to find out which Altium software best suits your needs

-NOTE: If menu items are lost and recovery is needed to select the Toolbars tab in the Customizing PCB Editor, select the toolbar to be restored and click the Restore button, shown in Figure 8, when it becomes active.
+NOTE: If menu items are lost and recovery is needed, go to the Customizing PCB Editor and select the toolbar to be restored and click the Restore button, shown in Figure 8, when it becomes active.
 This is the process to restore any of the toolbars or shortcut keys to factory defaults.

 Figure 8: The Restore button reinstates factory settings.

-The toolbar icons in the Altium Designer environment are a quick way of accessing commonly used features of the tool and may also be customized.
+The toolbar icons in the Altium Designer environment are a quick way of accessing commonly used features of the tool in your PCB design process and may also be customized.
 The toolbar graphic, as well as the function evoked through the icon, is available for editing.
 In this section, we will create a new toolbar icon and use it to run a script to add previously unavailable functionality to the PCB editor.